MicrosoftDocs/ATADocs/ATPDocs/configure-event-collection.md

 # Configuring Windows Event Forwarding

 > [!NOTE]
-> For ATP versions 1.8 and higher, event collection configuration is no longer necessary for ATP Lightweight Gateways.
-The ATP Lightweight Gateway can now read events locally, without the need to configure event forwarding.
+> For ATP versions 1.8 and higher, event collection configuration is no longer necessary for ATP Sensors.
+The ATP Sensor can now read events locally, without the need to configure event forwarding.

 To enhance detection capabilities, ATP needs the following Windows events: 4776, 4732, 4733, 4728, 4729, 4756, 4757, 7045.
-These can either be read automatically by the ATP Lightweight Gateway or in case the ATP Lightweight Gateway is not deployed, it can be forwarded to the ATP Gateway in one of two ways, by configuring the ATP Gateway to listen for SIEM events or by configuring Windows Event Forwarding.
+These can either be read automatically by the ATP Sensor or in case the ATP Sensor is not deployed, it can be forwarded to the ATP Standalone Sensor in one of two ways, by configuring the ATP Standalone Sensor to listen for SIEM events or by configuring Windows Event Forwarding.

-### WEF configuration for ATP Gateway's with port mirroring
+### WEF configuration for ATP Standalone Sensor's with port mirroring

-After you configured port mirroring from the domain controllers to the ATP Gateway, follow the following instructions to configure Windows Event forwarding using Source Initiated configuration.
+After you configured port mirroring from the domain controllers to the ATP Standalone Sensor, follow the following instructions to configure Windows Event forwarding using Source Initiated configuration.
 This is one way to configure Windows Event forwarding.

 **Step 1: Add the network service account to the domain Event Log Readers Group.**

-In this scenario, assume that the ATP Gateway is a member of the domain.
+In this scenario, assume that the ATP Standalone Sensor is a member of the domain.

 1. Open Active Directory Users and Computers, navigate to the **BuiltIn** folder and double-click **Event Log Readers**.
 2. Select **Members**.